Fishing in New Hampshire

-Wade into the Granite State’s rivers and fly-fish for trout, brookies, and largemouth bass.
+Wade into the Granite State’s rivers and fly-fish for trout and largemouth bass.
 Visit any of the New Hampshire lakes to search for salmon.
 Boat to the middle of a tranquil pond and wait for a northern pike to bite.
-Show your kid the excitement of casting a line from the shore, or lease a fishing charter and try to catch a bluefish or a massive striper.
-New Hampshire has over 900 lakes, miles of streams, and stunning estuarine and coastal waters for salt and freshwater fishing.
-If you’re 16 or older, purchase a fishing license online, and get ready to make your dream of making that big catch a reality.
+Show kids the excitement of casting a line from the shore, or hire a fishing charter and try to catch a bluefish or a massive striper.
+New Hampshire has over 900 lakes, miles of streams, and stunning estuarine and coastal waters for saltwater and freshwater fishing.
+If you’re 16 or older, purchase a fishing license online, and get ready to try and catch the big one.

 Fishing Spots in New Hampshire